autocatalytic/witter/ProjectNotes.md

 Secondary objectives: deploy something to personal server, be helpful to the open-source community (doesn't matter how), learn a modern IDE (looks like it'll be vscode) and cool project tools like https://github.com/davidpdrsn/assert-json-diff.git, and code with test driven development techniques (TTD).

-Side note: I began re-tooling my web understanding in the NodeJS, React, npm world and soon realized I was importing and integrating too many libraries that I had very little capacity to understand.
-Rather than continue a path requiring a detailed study of javascript I've decided to learn Rust because it's a more foundational language, which can also be quite webby since the introduction of WASM.
+Side note: I began re-tooling my web services understanding in the NodeJS, React, npm world and soon realized I was importing and integrating too many libraries that I had very little capacity to understand.
+Rather than continue a path requiring a detailed study of javascript, I've decided to learn Rust because it's a more foundational language which can also be webby since the introduction of WASM, but is also systems safe.

-Of course WASM has to talk with javascript (hello wasm_bindgen) so I'll likely have to head down that road eventually anyway, but hopefully my foundation will be more solid.
+Of course WASM has to talk with javascript (hello wasm_bindgen) so I'll likely have to head down the js/css road anyway, but hopefully my foundation will be more solid by then.

 ## Seed Model Description